 DR TIM EVANS / SCIENCE PHOTO LIBRARY DR TIM EVANS / SCIENCE PHOTO LIBRARY

 Meloxicam drug molecule.
 Computer model of a molecule of the drug meloxicam.
-Atoms are colour- coded: carbon (green), hydrogen (white), oxygen (red), nitrogen (blue) and sulphur (yellow).
+Atoms are represented as rods and are colour- coded: carbon (blue), hydrogen (white), oxygen (yellow), nitrogen (purple) and sulphur (green).
 Meloxicam is a non-steroidal anti-inflammatory drug (NSAID).
 It is taken as an analgesic (painkiller) and an antipyretic (fever reducing drug) as well as an anti-inflammatory drug.
 It is thought to work by inhibiting the enzyme cyclo- oxygenase, which synthesises prostaglandin, the molecule that transmits pain signals to the brain.
 Meloxicam is used to treat rheumatoid arthritis and pain caused by heavy periods.

 Model release not required.
 Property release not required.